LIJI32/ObjectiveHooker/README.md

 - (void)dockBackgroundChanged;
 - (void)updateIndicatorForSize:(float)arg1;
-- (id)init;
 @end

 OBHDynamicClass(DOCKIndicatorLayer)

+...

+[[DOCKIndicatorLayer alloc] init]; // You can now use that class like any normal class
 ```

 ### Hooking a Class with a Swift-Mangled name

 To hook an Objective-C class that is implemented in Swift, and has a Swift-mangled name, use `OBHHookSwiftClass` instead of `OCHHookClass`.
-The `OBHHookSwiftClass` takes the Swift-mangled class name as the first argument, and the hooking class name as the second argument, and the Objective-C non-mangled class name as the third argument.
-All Swift-mangled classes are treated as if they're dynamically linked using `OBHDynamicClass`, but will use the Objective-C name you used as the third argument (for `@interface`, for example) for example:
+The `OBHHookSwiftClass` macro takes the Swift-mangled class name as the first argument, the hooking class name as the second argument, and the Objective-C non-mangled class name as the third argument.
+All Swift-mangled classes are treated as if they're dynamically linked using `OBHDynamicClass`, but will use the Objective-C name you used as the third argument (for example, in `@interface` or when calling class methods) for example:

 ```
 @interface FloorLayer : CALayer